Best Practice

 Behaviour in the classroom

-Behaviour Computing and STEM
+Behaviour STEM

 Poor behaviour can hijack your teaching, especially in practical lessons such as science.
 Getting it right doesn’t have to be difficult.
 Becca Knowles offers her advice.